This post may contain affiliate links. Please read my disclaimer for more information.

 - Preheat the mug that you are going to brew in to maintain temperature.

 - Brewing temperature: 195 degrees Fahrenheit if you are heating water separately.

 - 4-8 minutes is the brewing period depending on the amount you are brewing.

-- Filter coffee usually uses 1:16-1:17 (1gm being coffee and 16 being water) Pro tip: use darker coffee and lesser water to have complex filtered coffee.
+- Filter coffee usually uses 1:16-1:17 (1gm being coffee and 16 being water) Pro tip: use darker coffee and less water to have richer filtered coffee.

 - Use rich-flavored coffee beans.